This Blog is based on photos and notes taken by Alex Reid during a drive around New Zealand in February 2017, with Lynda and Michael Brooks.

 We arrived at about midnight on Monday, and stayed overnight in the Ibis hotel at Auckland airport.

-First thing in the morning we collected our hire car, and then drove into Auckland, where we had arranged to meet up with the Brooks on Mount Edan.
+First thing in the morning we collected our hire car, and then drove into Auckland, where we had arranged to meet up with the Brooks on Mount Eden.

 View from Mt Eden over an extinct volcano to the city and harbour beyond.